| OriginesAlbeit the Emperor hosted the munera during the Imperial

 - sometimes even of the senatorial class - who signed up at

+a ludus.
 We have to differentiate though between volunteers who just

 received sword fighting lessons at a ludus and appeared only